SCOREC/reconClassifier/README.md

 ## Python Environment setup

-The following commands should be run once on `checkers` to create a virtual environment that has access to pytorch and `pgkyl` ([postgkyl](https://github.com/ammarhakim/postgkyl)).
+The following command should be run once on `checkers` to create a virtual environment that has access to pytorch and `pgkyl` ([postgkyl](https://github.com/ammarhakim/postgkyl)).

+Note, the `git clone` commands below use the ssh protocol.
+Please check that you have ssh keys configured on GitHub.

 ```
 mkdir nsfCssiMlClassifier